sympy/sympy_doc/README.md

 You also need to add the whole thing to the docs you just added.
 Open the index pages to make sure you did it right.

+Finally, you need to update the `latest` page.
+This is easy.
+Just run `./generate_redirects.py 0.7.3 latest`, and commit the changes.

 ## Python 3

 The Python 3 docs are done the same way as the regular docs.
 They are just